 What is a P.O.
 Box?

-If CIC needs to contact you they often communicate via e-mail.
-Use an email address you check frequently; check your junk/spam folders.
+Use an email address you check frequently; check your junk/spam folders for messages.

 What is meant by original entry date to Canada?